 El Camino Real Potable Water Pipeline Replacement and Green Bike Lane Striping Project

 Two aging distribution mains located beneath El Camino Real were originally installed in 1961 and 1974, and are approaching the end of their lifespan.
-OMWD plans to replace these pipelines in the coming months, with construction scheduled to begin this fall.
+OMWD plans to replace these pipelines in the coming months, with construction anticipated to begin this spring.

-A city-approved traffic management plan will be implemented during construction and most work will be done at night to minimize traffic impacts.
+To reduce traffic impacts, all work will take place at night, between 8:00 p.m. and 6:00 a.m., Monday through Thursday.
 OMWD anticipates there will only be one shutdown of water service for most businesses/residences, the duration of which will be kept as short as possible.

 For questions specific to the City of Encinitas’ Active Transportation Enhancing Project, please visit the City’s project page or contact email@example.com or call 760-943-2211.